NixOS/rfcs/rfcs/0107-version-normalization.md

 { name = "mpv-unstable"; version = "2021-05-03"; }
 ```

-It happens because the `version` attribute returned by `builtins.parseDrvName`
+It happens because the `version` attribute in the set returned by
-starts with a digit.
-This is not a bug, but a deliberate design decision of Nix
+`builtins.parseDrvName` always starts with a digit.
+This is a deliberate design
+decision of Nix specification, and as such it should not be regarded as a "bug";
-specification; therefore we should strive to follow it, neither circumventing
-nor ignoring it.
+therefore, we should strive to follow it, neither circumventing nor ignoring it.

-That being said, `version` attribute should start with a digit.

-Furthermore, `version` attribute should follow the semantics for upgrading as
+Further, the `version` attribute should be crafted to satisfy the expected
-stated in `nix-env` manpage.
+upgrading semantics stated in `nix-env` manpage and implemented by
+`builtins.compareVersions` -- even when the raw version of the original program
+does not meet this expectation.

-This document describes a format suitable to fix this issue while striving for
+This document describes a format suitable to fix these issues, while keeping it
-simplicity.
+understandable and striving for simplicity.

 # Detailed design
 [design]: #detailed-design